Seven Limit Mosaichord

 The Mosaichord is a new kind of expressive electronic music controller, designed to provide easy access to more notes per octave than are available in traditional 12-tone equal temperament.

-The Seven Limit Mosaichord is the first available model, with 28-note per octave scale designed to acommodate five and seven limit just intonation.
+The Seven Limit Mosaichord is the first available model, with a 28-note per octave scale designed to acommodate five and seven limit just intonation.

 Well, maybe.
 It depends.
 As far as we know there's nothing on the market quite like it, but there are other controllers that may serve just as well, depending on your needs and budget.
 The Linnstrument is arguably the closest thing.
 The Linnstrument has more expressive control (being able to sense exact X and Y position on the surface in addition to pressure), but it makes a few different design and user interface trade-offs.
 It's primarily designed around 12-tone equal temperament (though the ability to bend notes means it's not bound to exact 12-TET).
 There is at least one project to add support for other equal temperaments, but it's a work in progress.